folio-org/folio-org.github.io/_faqs/how-to-which-module-which-interface-endpoint.md

 ## API documentation

-There is the set of [API documentation](/reference/api/) which is automatically generated from each separate back-end module's RAML files and JSON Schemas.
+There is the set of [API documentation](/reference/api/) which is automatically generated from each separate back-end module's API description files and JSON Schemas.
 Developers could wade through that, making an educated guess.
 (There are tickets in the Issue tracker to improve that aspect of the API documentation, but not happening yet.)